What an amateur licence is for

 - apply for your licence for you

-To apply for an amateur non-assigned licence, you should:
+To apply for an amateur non-assigned licence, you need to:

 Transfer an amateur apparatus licence